notadeejay/rbc-training/data/Week 3 Day 2/05__CSS Animations__Reading.md

 ##### iteration-count

-How many times the animation will repeat before stoppping.
+How many times the animation will repeat before stopping.
 It can be set to a number, or `infinite`.

 ```css
   .example {